mcaskill/death-stranding/README.md

 * _Orders_ — A list of standard and premium deliveries and extracurricular activities.

 I'm currently in the process of double-checking the information to correct errors, add missing datum, and resolve some inconsistencies.

+A basic HTML table providing a human-readable look at the dataset is available in the `demo/html` branch or at [mcaskill.ca/death-stranding](https://mcaskill.ca/death-stranding/).

 ## Schema